jennysykes/cbmc/REGRESSION_TESTS.md

 # CMAKE

-To build with release flags in cmake use `-DCMAKE_BUILD_TYPE=Release` as an argument to the cmake command.

 This can be done by changing to the directory you built the project in with cmake and running ctest as follows.
 ```